 Records Management Center

-4405 Springdale Road Suite C
+101 E. 15th Street Rm.
+0142

-Austin, TX 78723
+Austin, TX 78701

 Once records are sent through FedEx, TWC-VR staff must email all FedEx tracking numbers to claimant.files@twc.texas.gov on the day the records are picked up by FedEx.

 RMC staff will confirm the receipt of the records by notifying the TWC-VR staff member who submitted the tracking numbers once the shipment is received.
 If TWC-VR staff have not received the confirmation that the shipment has arrived to TWC RMC within three business days of the expected delivery date, TWC-VR staff must email claimant.files@twc.texas.gov to coordinate follow-up with FedEx.